anushkabalaga/java-console-calculator/README.md

    - Check the box for `public static void main(String[] args)`
 5. Paste the full code of the calculator into `Calculator.java`
-6. Click Run  button or right-click →  run As → Java Application

-i leaened writing java methods to perform to build some arthematic operations Using `Scanner` for user input
+6. Click Run  button or right-click →  run As → Java Application I learened writing java methods to perform to build some arthematic operations Using Scanner for user input
 Handling errors like divide-by-zero
-Using `while` loops and `switch` statements
+Using while loops and switch statements
 How to run and test Java code in Eclipse
 How to create and organize a Java project